Notice to Individuals with Disabilities and Disabled Veterans

 • Hard copies of all required documents and forms can be forwarded to you via email, campus mail, or U.S. mail.

-• Trained staff is available to assist you in the application process or in any other respect, Monday through Friday (excluding University holidays) from 8:15 a.m. to 5:00 p.m.
+• Trained staff is available to assist you with the application process or any other matter, Monday through Friday (excluding University holidays), from 8:15 a.m. to 5:00 p.m.
 Please contact the specific academic department directly for assistance.

-Notice to all Applicants: All offers of employment are contingent upon the successful completion of a pre-employment criminal and sexual offender background check.
-In compliance with federal regulations, UAH mandates that all employees must be fully vaccinated for COVID-19 unless approved for a medical, disability, or religious exemption.
+Notice to Applicants: All offers of employment are contingent upon the successful completion of a pre-employment criminal and sexual offender background check.

 College of Arts, Humanities, and Social Sciences

-Announcement of Adjunct Position in the Department of Music
+Adjunct Position in the Department of Art, Art History & Design, Part-time

 Qualifications: